PalmDrive/qbitpay_api_doc/source/includes/_payouts.md

 params |	desc
 ------- | -------
-limit *optional int* | he page size from 1 to 100.
+limit *optional int* | page size from 1 to 100.
 The default value is 10 starting_after *optional string* | the poiner in the pagination indicating from where the first item starts.
-For example, use the last item's id as the start_after to fetch the next page ending_before *optional string* | he pointer in the pagination indicating from where the last item ends.
+For example, use the last item's id as the start_after to fetch the next page ending_before *optional string* | the pointer in the pagination indicating from where the last item ends.
 For example, use the first item's id as the end_before to fetch the previous page destination *optional string* | filtered by the associated payment method id status *optional string* | filtereed by status, available values: pending, inTransit, paid, failed, cancelled